-National Trust have labelled the works as "the most significant historic preservation project of our generation".
+National Trust have labelled these works as "the most significant historic preservation project of our generation".

 Knole

-Century Mansion, the former hunting lodge to Henry VIII and one of Kent’s
+Century mansion in Sevenoaks, Kent, was the former hunting lodge to Henry VIII and one of Kent’s

-largest visitor attractions is undergoing major specialist renovation works
+largest visitor attractions, hosting around 100,000 visitors a year.
+The house is undergoing major specialist renovation works

 over a five-year project.